WHAT IS A PRINCIPAL CERTIFIER?

 WHY CHOOSE SINGLETON COUNCIL AS YOUR PRINCIPAL CERTIFIER?

-- Our certifiers are accredited with Building Professionals Board (BPB) and are subject to the requirements of the current building certification legislation
+- Our certifiers are registered under the Building and Development Certifiers Act 2018 and are subject to the requirements of the current building certification legislation

 - Singleton Council certifiers have access to a diverse range of property information and application history that can assist applicants when lodging a Construction Certificate or Complying Development Certificate

 - Our certifiers work closely with development assessment staff and subdivision engineers.
 This working relationship is invaluable when working through building construction issues

 - Our certifiers will ensure that minimum building standards and development consent requirements are satisfied

 - Our certifiers provide an efficient and cost effective service

 - Our certifiers are local and will always be available for our community